September 8, 2024

 October 18, 2023

 Manel Camps gives a talk at the Research Division of El Bosque University in Bogotá, which hosts a major medical center in Bogotá, Colombia.
-His talk was titled “Evolution of New Biochemical Activities: Experimental Models of Antibiotic and Antitumor Chemotherapy Resistance”.
+His talk was titled, “Evolution of New Biochemical Activities: Experimental Models of Antibiotic and Antitumor Chemotherapy Resistance”.

 October 9, 2023

-Escherichia coli residing in the intestine can cause severe disease if it colonizes internal organs.
-In collaboration with Dr. Rocha’s group in Puebla (Mexico), we identify one of these pathogenic strains in a sample of fresh spinach, map it to an emerging, highly virulent sublineage, and define its genomic markers.
+Eschericia coli residing in the intestine can cause severe disease if it colonizes internal organs.
+In collaboriate with Dr. Rocha’s group in Puebla (Mexico), we identify one of these pathogenic strains in a sample of fresh spinach, map it to an emerging, highly virulent sublineage, and define its genomic markers.
 This work shows that pathogenic strains can be transmitted by agricultural products and provides the tools for both a more rigorous epidemiological surveillance of E. coli and for a better understanding of its routes of transmission.

 September 27, 2023

-Ph.D candicate, Amanda Carbajal, has been awarded the highly selective Yale Ciencia Academy (YCA) Fellowship.
+Ph.D candidate, Amanda Carbajal, has been awarded the highly selective Yale Ciencia Academy (YCA) Fellowship.
 This competitive fellowship selects applicants nationwide, and is a program dedicated to providing fellows support in their transition to a post-PhD position.
 See the full list of 2023 YCA fellows and check out the UCSC graduate announcement article.
 Congratulations Amanda!!

 June 20, 2023